Meatloaf With Cheese

 For the cheese:

-Cheese that melts smoothly is easiest to use inside the loaf.
-Shredded cheese spreads through the center more evenly, sliced cheese creates a more obvious layer, and a thicker piece gives a stronger melted pocket.
+Shredded cheese spreads through the center more evenly, sliced cheese creates a clear layer, and a thicker piece gives a stronger melted pocket.
 Very wet or crumbly cheese can make the center harder to seal cleanly.

 How to Stuff Meatloaf With Cheese